jcguu95/lispc/README.md

 2. Mold the Language

-   + Resolve as many unnecessary macros as possible.
+   + Resolve as many unnecessary macros as possible, while preserving the tests.
-   + Tweak parts I dislike.
+   + Tweak parts I dislike, and move to `v2`.